kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - To provide rollbacks in case of an in-place update failure.
 Failed updates need to be fixed manually by the user on the machine or by replacing the machine.
 - Introduce any changes to KCP (or any other control plane provider), MachineDeployment, MachineSet, Machine APIs.
 - Ammend the desired state to something that the registered updaters can cover or register additional updaters capable of handling the desired changes.
-- Allow in-place updates for single-node clusters without the requirement to reprovision hosts.
+- Allow in-place updates for single-node clusters without the requirement to reprovision hosts (future goal).

 ## Proposal

-We propose to extend upgrade workflows to call External Update Extensions, if defined.
+We propose a pluggable update strategy architecture that allows the registration of External Update Extensions to optionally handle the update process.

 Initially, this feature will be implemented without making API changes in the current core Cluster API objects.
 It will follow Kubernetes' feature gate mechanism.
 This means that any changes in behavior are controlled by the feature gate `InPlaceUpdates`, which must be enabled by users for the new in-place updates workflow to be available.
 It is disabled unless explicitly configured.